niklaslang/scRNAseqVariantCalling/README.md

 Splitting BAM files (CellRanger output) into single cell specific BAM files based on barcodes.
 This means one BAM file per cell.

 BamCleave identifies cells by the unique cell barcodes within the BAM file.
 Since there are far more cell barcodes than actual cells, BAM Cleave asks you to specify the number of cells N in advance.
-BamCleave then reads through the BAM file to find the N cell barcodes with the most reads and then creates one BAM files for each of those N barcodes.
+BamCleave then reads through the BAM file to find the N cell barcodes with the most reads and then creates one BAM file for each of those N barcodes.
 Here, we simply use the number of cells estimated by CellRanger (see the web_summary.html in the CellRanger output folder).